Discreet Confidential Consultation (213) 374-3952

 Now, they'll go after the father and arrest him and charge him with statutory rape.
 That's what we see a lot of times.

 There is a possibility of having a defense — I didn't know that the other person was under the age of 18 when I had sexual intercourse with them.
-That could happen in a lot of different ways.
+This could happen in a lot of different ways, and a successful defense is not out of reach.

-The person could lie to the defendant and tell him that they were 18 years or older; just by their look — they could look like they're 18 years or older; they could have a fake I.D.
+The person could lie to the defendant and tell him that they were 18 years or older just by their appearance; they could look like they're 18 years or older; they could have a fake ID.

 There are many different scenarios, especially now with the internet and all these dating websites — you have to be at least 18 to be one — so, a lot of times, the defendant argues that I was on a site trying to meet people.
 That site had the requirement that you had to be at least 18 years old.